kauralasoo/txrevise/README.md

  - rtracklayer
  - txrevise

-You can install _txrevise_ directly from GitHub us
+You can install _txrevise_ directly from GitHub using the following command:

+	library("devtools")
+	install_github("kauralasoo/txrevise")

 ### Step 1: Download the GTF file